First published on Sep 10, 2010-

 In 1905, Tilak commenced the idea of celebrating the Ganesh Festival on a Public basis(Sarvajanik).
 Since then, the same is followed even now all over.

-Tilak was here in Belgaum in 1905 and he himself laid the first bamboo pillar of the pandal and ever since then the the legacy has been carried on by the Zenda Chowk Ganesh Utsav Mandal.
+Tilak was here in Belagavi in 1905 and he himself laid the first bamboo pillar of the pandal and ever since then the the legacy has been carried on by the Zenda Chowk Ganesh Utsav Mandal.

-In Belgaum there are 6 Mandals which are a century old and the oldest is the Zenda Chowk Ganesh Utsav Mandal.
+There are 6 Mandals which are a century old and the oldest is the Zenda Chowk Ganesh Utsav Mandal.

 Govindrao Yalgi and Gangadharrao Deshpande took out a procession of Tilak from Raliway station to Zenda Chowk.